anandramdeo-df/DF-SDK-Guides/getOcrApi_V2.md

 1. You can send front "images_string" value as base64 string of pdf document.
 If you send front and back combine pdf base64 string.
 So you do not need to send anythng with back "image string".
 2. You can send "image_string" value as base64 sring of combined front and back image.
 So you do not need to send anythng with back "image string".
 3. You can send front "image_string" as base64 string of pdf document.If you send only front image pdf as base64 string so you need to send back image pdf as base64 string as well.
+4. You can send combined front and back pdf or image base64 string in front and back "image string".
+The api will give the response.
 ````

 Api Request structure of get ocr api V1( ** application/json **  )